-41 The workshop was jointly organized by Kigali City Council, National AIDS Control Commission (NACC), National Human Rights Commission (NHRC), National Police, Ministry Of gender and Family Promotion PSA?HIV/AIDS Control,.
+The workshop was jointly organized by Kigali City Council, National AIDS Control Commission (NACC), National Human Rights Commission (NHRC), National Police, Ministry Of gender and Family Promotion PSA?HIV/AIDS Control,.
 The workshop cost about 20 Million Rwandan Francs contributed by the co-organizers.

-151. Studies
+- (c) Production of Sensitisation Tools:

+- (i) The document titled: "Rwanda and Major International and regional instruments related to Human Rights (cfr NHRC);

+- (ii) Training manuals for children, adults, trainers and authorities on the rights of the child.
+These manuals treat national laws, ratified Conventions, international Protocols (the CRC and its Optional Protocols and the Convention No. 182 on the Worst Forms of Child Labour) and national policies on the protection of children.
+They are written in English, French and Kinyarwanda.
+About 3.000 booklets on the CRC and its Protocols in the national language "Kinyarwanda" and French, have been distributed.

+- (iii) The booklet "solidarity Movement" Child for child let us support the right of participation by children";

+- (d) Studies:

-The study on violence against women42 by MIGEPROF with the support of IRC43 and USAID;
+- (i) The study on violence against women by MIGEPROF with the support of IRC and USAID.

-The Targeted Public:
+- (i) The Targeted Public

-- 152. The public targeted is the following:
+- 195. The public targeted is the following:

-- Children:
+- (a) Children;

-- Authorities;
+- (b) Authorities;

-- Owners or managers of bars;
+- (c) Owners or managers of bars;

-- Associations concerned;
+- (d) Associations concerned;

-- Children and adults in general;
+- (e) Children and adults in general;

-153. Participation of government organizations and non governmental organizations, enterprises, the press, etc:
+- 196. Participation of government organizations and non governmental organizations, enterprises, the press, etc., includes:

-- Government organizations: MIGEPROF, MIFOTRA NACC, NHRC, National Police, NYC, MINEDUC. - International NGO's: Save the Children, World Vision/KURET44, and Care International. - Local NGO's: Sharing Rwanda, ADPA45, ASC Umurimo, and HAGURUKA. - 154.
-The participation of children / child victims and/or communities; - Secondary school students (N= 14053); - Primary school children ; - Working children;
+- (a) Government organizations: MIGEPROF, MIFOTRA NACC, NHRC, National Police, NYC, MINEDUC.

+- (b) International NGOs: Save the Children, World Vision/KURET, and Care International.

+- (c) Local NGOs: Sharing Rwanda, ADPA, ASC Umurimo, and HAGURUKA.

-155. The range of these activities (local, regional, national and/or international);
+- 197. The participation of children/child victims and/or communities;

-The communities were sensitized for the protection of the rights of the children SuCh a way that:

-Child Protection Committees were established;
+- Secondary school students (N= 14053);

+- Primary school children;

+- Working children;

-$^{^{\}rm 42}$ Republic of Rwanda, Ministry of gender and family Promotion , violence against women, Kigali, June 2001
+&lt;sup>42 Republic of Rwanda, Ministry of gender and family Promotion , violence against women, Kigali, June 2001

-43 IRC, International Rescue Committee.
+&lt;sup>43 IRC, International Rescue Committee.

-44 Project of World Vision funded by USDOL to remove children from the worst forms of child labor in areas affected by HIV/AIDS and by education strategy in Kenya, Uganda, Rwanda, Ethiopia (together)
+Project of World Vision funded by USDOL to remove children from the worst forms of child labor in areas affected by HIV/AIDS and by education strategy in Kenya, Uganda, Rwanda, Ethiopia (together)

-45 ADPA, Action for Development and peace in Africa.
+ADPA, Action for Development and peace in Africa.